 - None (missing / 1): There is no evidence of software documentation or testing.

-- Rudimentary documentation (falls below expectations / 2): The purpose of almost all files is documented (preferably within the file, but otherwise in the instructions or a separate readme file).
+- Rudimentary documentation (falls below expectations / 2): The purpose of almost all files is documented (preferably within the file, but otherwise in the instructions or a separate README file).

 - Comprehensive documentation (meets expectations / 3): The purpose of almost all files is documented.
 Within source code files, almost all classes, methods, attributes and variables are given lengthy clear names and/or documentation of their purpose.
-Within data files, the format and structure of the data is documented; for example, in comma separated value (csv) files there is a header row and/or comments explaining the contents of each column.
+Within data files, the format and structure of the data is documented; for example, in comma-separated value (CSV) files there is a header row and/or comments explaining the contents of each column.

 - Comprehensive documentation and rudimentary testing (exceeds expectations / 4): In addition to the criteria for comprehensive documentation, there are identified test cases with known solutions which can be run to validate at least some components of the code.

-- Chao Huang, Northwestern University, USA
+- Corey Tessler, Towson University, USA